 The network refused to officially refer to either show as cancelled.
 The Last Resort would return to the CBS schedule in December and remained there through March 1980, airing 15 episodes in all.
 A total of 13 episodes of Struck By Lightning were produced but no additional episodes were ever aired by CBS.
-The series was never repeated or syndicated in the United States but some or all of the episodes were broadcast internationally, including Australia and England.
+Although the show never aired in syndication in the United States, some or all of the episodes aired internationally, including in Australia and England.

 2 Brown, Les.
 “How Networks Jockey Fall Schedules.”
 New York Times.
 10 May 1979: C22.

 3 Scott, Vernon.
 “It’s Elam’s fourth time up and he’s hoping for a hit.”
 Milwaukee Sentinel.
 United Press International.
 24 Sep.
 1979: Page 2, Part 3.

 4 “Fall season one-upmanship is under way.”
 Broadcasting.
 13 Aug.
 1979: 23.

 5 Hanauer, Joan.
 “CBS Changes Batting Order.”
 Medina Journal-Register.
 United Press International.
 14 Aug.
 1979: 4.

 6 O’Connor, John.
 “TV: Pop Sociology.”
 New York Times.
 19 Sep.
 1972: C25.